 When you create a Lyyti event, you will decide on a language, and that will set the automatic texts and functions for the event.
 You can also create your event in different languages, and the participant can choose in which language they wish to register.
 The automated texts and functions are translated in Lyyti, but any added questions or texts need to be translated to the selected language(s).

 The participant's view of the registration process can be created in these languages:

-- Finnish (the interface can also be set to this language)
+- Finnish (the user interface (UI) can also be set to this language)

 - Chinese (simplified)

 If your username doesn't have these language settings even though you need it, please contact Lyyti customer service at help(a) lyyti.com

 You can find the following sections in this article:

 - Tailoring the registration page for different languages